WarriorTrading/koa-swagger-decorator/README.md

   version: '1.0.0',

   // [optional] default is root path.
-  // if you are using koa-swagger-decorator within nested router, using this param to let swagger know your current router point
+  // if you are using @warriortrading/koa-swagger-decorator within nested router, using this param to let swagger know your current router point
   prefix: '/api',

   // [optional] default is /swagger-html